-Philadelphia Cerebral Palsy Lawsuit
+Philadelphia Cerebral Palsy Lawyer

-Cerebral Palsy Lawyers Proving Medical Negligence
+How Our Philadelphia Cerebral Palsy Lawyers Prove Medical Negligence

+Before we can help your family recover birth injury compensation, our Philadelphia cerebral palsy lawyers must prove that your child’s cerebral palsy was caused by a medical practitioner’s negligence or fault.
 Cerebral palsy is caused by brain damage before or at birth, typically due to reduction in an infant’s oxygen supply to the brain.
-While damage is not always caused by medical malpractice, mistakes and negligence by medical personnel during the labor and delivery process may lead to the brain damage that results in cerebral palsy.
+While damage is not always caused by medical malpractice, mistakes and negligence by medical personnel during the labor and delivery process may lead to brain damage that results in cerebral palsy.
+Examples of mistakes that may be malpractice include:

 • Failure to properly interpret fetal heart rate monitor tracings and to notice signs of distress